 In the courtyard at the center of City Hall is another small collection of vendors and a fun carousel.
 To be honest, the rides on this carousel struck me as really short, but it is a fun ride of kids of all ages.
 There is also a Ferris wheel that’s been added in the park for 2019.

 If you are visiting after dark, make sure you don’t miss the large Christmas tree on the northern corner of City Hall and the light show on the western facade of the building.

 Known as the Deck the Hall Light Show, this free and colorful show is projected onto the western side of City Hall each evening from mid-November through January 1.
-Shown every hour or half hour, depending upon the day, this is a great show that shouldn’t be missed.
+Shown every hour or half-hour, depending upon the day, this is a great show that shouldn’t be missed.